senacor/Tutorials-Microservices/hints/stage-11/README.md

 3. Choose the smallest instance, and leave the default values.
 4. Assign the instance to the default VPC of your account or the VPC you created.
 5. Don't allow public access to the instance.
-6. Configure the database settings according to the service (demo or accounting).
+6. Configure the database settings according to the service (customer or accounting).

-Note: You will have to do this for both the demo and the accounting service.
-Don't forget to fill in the database name (demodb and accountingdb).
+Note: You will have to do this for both the customer and the accounting service.
+Don't forget to fill in the database name (customerdb and accountingdb).

 Note: You will have to use a password with at least eight characters - don't forget to change that in the configuration later if you have a different one set there.